eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Some basic operations that are shown in the script are:
 + How to declare a variable as a range.
++ How to declare a variable as a complex number.
 + How to determine the type of a variable.
 + List of predefined constants of *GNU Octave*.
++ List of environment variables of *GNU Octave*.
++ How to cast a number from a data type to another data type.
++ How to represent missing data explicitly using the 'Not Available' (NA) function.
++ How to determine if a variable is a null value or empty string.

 ##	Build Automation for *GNU Octave*